-The result of this Capital Plan development process is the prioritized list of financially unconstrained capital needs included in Appendix C. The capital needs are organized by Capital Program and the relative rank of each capital need within the Capital Program.
-The total capital needs of each Capital Program are shown in Table 2.
-Overall, the Capital Plan identifies over \$21 billion in capital needs, which includes all potential SFMTA capital investments.
-Of this total, approximately \$11.45 billion is needed for the ongoing replacement and renewal of the agency's existing assets (State of Good Repair needs), while others are enhancements and expansions to the current transportation network.
+The result of this Capital Plan development process is the prioritized list of financially unconstrained capital needs included in Appendix E. The capital needs are organized by Capital Program and the relative rank of each capital need within the Capital Program.
+The total capital needs and vision needs of each Capital Program in 2015 dollars are shown in Table 2.
+Overall, the Capital Plan identifies over \$21.4 billion in total capital plan needs, which includes all potential SFMTA capital investments in the next 20 years.